costaber/omni-flow/README.md

 #### Condition Step

-In order to manage the execution flow through conditional expressions is accomplished using the `Conditional Step`.
-This step type allows you to define conditional expressions with multiple branches, similar to the "when" statement in the Kotlin language.
-Within the Conditional Step, it is possible to specify two crucial fields: `jump` and `default`.
-These fields determine the step names to follow in case the condition is satisfied.
-The supported binary expressions available for defining conditions include: `equalTo`, `notEqualTo`, `greaterThan`, `greaterThanOrEqual`, `lessThan`, `lessThanOrEqual`.
-When defining a condition it is mandatory to compare a value with a variable.
-When crafting a condition, it's imperative to make comparisons between a variable and a predefined, hardcoded value.
+The `Switch` step shares similarities with the [when][kotlin-when] statement in the Kotlin programming language, allowing you to create multiple conditional branches.
+This step comprises a set of conditions, and a `default` branch, which gets executed if none of the conditions are met.
+Each condition consists of a binary expression used for matching, when is matched, the step name specified in the `jump` field, will be executed next.
+A binary expression encloses a variable, a binary operator, and a constant value.
+Supported binary operators include `equalTo`, `notEqualTo`, `greaterThan`, `greaterThanOrEqual`, `lessThan`, and `lessThanOrEqual`.

 ```kotlin
 step {